-The most common question I’ve been getting over the last few days is: how did you manage to publish your book?
+The most common question I’ve been getting over the last few days is: how did you manage to publish your book? (or how do you get a book deal?)
 It’s not as straight-forward as you might think.
 Most assume that you should write a book and then pitch it to a publisher, which ” especially with non-fiction ” is total suicide.
 I created a mock-up cover for my book when we sent out my proposal to publishers, and one came back and asked point-blank: “Why is there a UPC code on this?
 Is it self-published or already written?
 We never buy either.”

 Here’s how I got signed with the hottest imprint at the world’s largest publisher (Crown within Random House) as a first-time author.
 My basic process is this: write proposal, get another author to help you get an A-list agent, agent refines proposal and helps you sell to a editor at a top publisher (ideally after an auction) Here’s a bit more detail: